Ampa Skywalk

-Ampa Skywalk is a shopping mall in Chennai, India.
+Ampa Skyone (formerly known as Ampa Skywalk) is a shopping mall in Chennai, India.
 With three floors of retail space, it has outlets for major clothing and apparel brands, a seven-screen multiplex, a games zone and a food court.

 Location

 The mall is located at Aminjikarai on the banks of Cooum River at the junction of Poonamallee High Road and Nelson Manikkam Road.

 The mall

 The mall is built on a three-acre plot.
 Built at a cost of ₹ 1,100 million, the 650000 sqft mall features a three-level retail space of 315000 sqft.
 22 shops were opened on the launch day, with the rest opening in phases.
 There is a 25m skywalk connecting the ticket boxes to the theatres.
 The food court in the mall, named F3, can accommodate 650 persons.
 The mall also has a 10000 sqft gaming area and a 20-room boutique hotel run by Auromatrix Hotels.

 The mall has an eight-level parking lot which can accommodate approximately 1,000 cars and 1,000 two-wheelers.
 The parking scheme is considered relatively unorganized without clear marking or signage.